GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

 Finally, \hwname{} exploits the bit-level parallelism of Myers's algorithm, which is pivotal for \gls{sm} operations.
 This algorithm leverages bit manipulation to enhance the speed of matching operations, enabling linear scalability of the processing time with the length of the string.
 Each worker utilizes this algorithm internally to compare a pair of strings; the workers build one column of the \gls{dp} matrix per cycle---processing in parallel all the characters.

-By combining these two levels of parallelism, our design maximizes resource utilization and boosts performance.
+By combining these two levels of parallelism, the design maximizes resource utilization and increases performance.
 The parallel workers ensure coarse-grain data and task parallelism, while the internal bit-vector operations ensure that each worker executes string matching as efficiently as possible.
-This architecture leads to more scalable solutions for \gls{sm} applications.
-For example, compared to approaches based on systolic arrays~\cite{schifano2025high}, whose area scales quadratically with the length of the strings, the approach of \hwname{}---based on independent workers that exploit bit-level parallelism---scales linearly in area with the string length and the number of workers, thus allowing future designs to process larger reads produced with modern technologies and expand to larger \glspl{fpga}.
+This architecture leads to FPGA solutions for \gls{sm} applications with larger read-length scalability.
+For example, compared to approaches based on systolic arrays~\cite{schifano2025high}, whose area scales quadratically with the length of the strings, \hwname{}---based on independent workers that exploit bit-level parallelism---scales linearly in area with the string length and the number of workers, thus allowing future designs to process larger reads produced with modern technologies and expand to larger \glspl{fpga}.